Chiang Ching-kuo: Relationship with Chang Ya-juo and her death

 Chiang met Chang Ya-juo when she was working at a training camp for enlistees and he was serving as the head of Gannan Prefecture during the war.
 The two had a relationship that brought twin sons: Chang Hsiao-tz'u and Chang Hsiao-yen, born in 1942.
 In August 1942, Chang felt sick at a dinner party, and died the next day in a Guilin hospital.
 The circumstances of her death raised speculation that it was murder.
 Over the years, many of her relatives, including her sons and highly ranked ex-security personnel, insisted that KMT's security apparatus orchestrated her murder to keep a lid on CCK's marital affair, and to protect CCK's political career.

 Hostage claim

 Jung Chang and Jon Halliday claim Chiang Kai-shek allowed the Communists to escape on the 1934–1935 Long March because he wanted Stalin to return Chiang Ching-kuo.
 This is contradicted by Chiang Kai-shek's diary, "It is not worth it to sacrifice the interest of the country for the sake of my son."
-He refused to negotiate for a prisoner swap of his son in exchange for the Chinese Communist Party leader.
+He refused to negotiate for a prisoner swap of his son in exchange for the Chinese Communist Party leader (Zhou Enlai).
 Again in 1937 he stated about his son: "I would rather have no offspring than sacrifice our nation's interests."
 Chiang had absolutely no intention of stopping the war against the Communists.
 Chang and Halliday likewise claim that Chiang Ching-kuo was "kidnapped" in spite of the evidence that he went to study in the Soviet Union with his father's own approval.